- How to make your own Green Coffee Bean Beverages

 Don't let the beans soak in the water for long periods of time.
 You may find that, depending on your personal taste and the species of bean, that you might want to simmer them for a little longer than 12 minutes, but not too long!
 Recipes that suggest soaking the beans for 20 minutes or more will result in a very high-caffeine, very bitter extract with an unpleasant taste.
 Think of it like tea: steeping it too long makes the tea bitter.
 It also leeches too much of the caffeine (which is a bitter-tasting substance) out of the beans.

-Don't use coffee bean that have been naturally dried with fruit on, or processed through the fermentaion method, or beans from untrustworthy sources.
+Don't use coffee beans that have been naturally dried with fruit on, or processed through the fermentaion method, or beans from untrustworthy sources.
 Green coffee beans haven't been roasted (obviously), which means that any mold that may have grown on the beans during processing could have left behind spores or toxins, even if the beans appear completely clean.

 Always choose green coffee beans that were wet-processed and machine-hulled (removing the husk with a grater, essentially), and only from sources that vouchsafe to you that their beans are healthy for green coffee bean extract.
 Many green bean sellers have no idea how the beans were really processed, so they can't really recommend the best beans for extracts and beverages.